 How can you maximise and optimise those against-the-clock meetings?

 Those experiences are teaching us a lot – so we have some tips.
 We haven’t perfected it though so let us know some of your top tips that we might not be doing yet!

 Now, time’s a-wastin’, so let’s get down to the first item.

 The optimal length for any meeting is worth discussing.

 And really, the answer to this is dependant on you: on what you want to get from the meeting, on how many people are in it, even on how much value you put on the getting-to-know-you icebreakers.

-This calculator is a really valuable way to work out the cost of a meeting – and a decent reminder of why the tips below might prove so useful.
+This calculator by Harvard Business Review is a really valuable way to work out the cost of a meeting – and a decent reminder of why the tips below might prove so useful.

 After 45 minutes, more than one-third of the people in a meeting aren’t paying proper attention.

 One thing that we will say: in a business meeting that lasts 15 minutes or less, close to 10% of people already aren’t paying proper attention.